jncraton/sloc/readme.md

 In software engineering, [source lines of code (SLOC)](https://en.wikipedia.org/wiki/Source_lines_of_code) has been used as a measure of productivity and developer effort.
 This lab provides the opportunity to create a simple Python SLOC counter while continuing to explore string and file operations.

+For the purpose of this lab, we simply define a source line of code as any line that is not blank and is not a comment.

 Learning Objectives
 -------------------